KyleWang02/tennis-analysis/README.md

+# Tennis Analysis System
+This project analyzes tennis gameplay using computer vision and machine learning techniques.
+It detects players and tennis balls using YOLOv8, tracks them across video frames, and extracts court key points using a custom CNN.
+The system measures player speed, ball shot speed, and the number of shots, providing valuable insights for tennis analysis.

-# tennis-analysis
+# Key Features
+Player and tennis ball detection using YOLOv8
+Court key point extraction using a custom CNN
+Object tracking across video frames
-Tennis analysis system using YOLOv8 for player &amp; ball detection, custom CNN for court key points, and object tracking.
-Measures player speed, ball speed, and shot count.
+Measurement of player speed, ball shot speed, and shot count